 We know that you’re busy and don’t have a lot of time or energy to spend on home maintenance.
 We’re happy to help homeowners find ways to update spaces so they are not only more beautiful, but also cut the time and expense that must be invested in regular maintenance.

 As an alternative to granite counters, quartz is non-porous, and resistant to stains, acid spills, mold, bacteria, and heat.
 If you want the look of rustic wood floors in a high-traffic area without all the fuss, you can get durable porcelain tile in a finish that looks exactly like weathered wood.
 For a low-maintenance bathroom update, try a large tile size, because the less grout you have the better.
 A solid surface shower surround would be completely grout-free.
 Add high-quality plumbing fixtures and you’ve reduced your headaches further.

 There is no reason to build a deck now that requires lots of maintenance.
-Composite materials such as TREX® Decking and AZEK® Deck Boards not only eliminate annual staining, sealing and checking for loose nails, they also provide long-lasting freedom from warping, splinters, stains from spills, and damage from the sun, moisture and insects.
+Composite materials not only eliminate annual staining, sealing and checking for loose nails, they also provide long-lasting freedom from warping, splinters, stains from spills, and damage from the sun, moisture and insects.

 3. Universal Design

 Universal design (making stylish living areas that are accessible to all – young, old, and in-between) is a smart idea if you plan on living in your house as long as possible.
 This is also an important concept if you have a multi-generational household, with aging parents moving in.